 - The water-cementitious materials ratio (w/cm) should not exceed the recommendations within ACI 201.2R-16.
 All concrete that is subjected to freeze-thaw cycles while saturated in service should have a w/cm ratio no greater than 0.45. - Use accelerating admixtures to increase the rate of hydration.
 Do not use calcium chloride (CaCl2) accelerators or admixtures containing CaCl2 for concrete with reinforcing steel as this can lead to corrosion.
-In addition, CaCl2 admixtures can darken the concrete color. - Accelerating admixtures are not anti-freezing agents. - Limit the use of supplementary cementing materials (SCM's), such as fly ash and slag, when early strength development is required.
+CaCl2 admixtures may also darken the concrete color. - · Accelerating admixtures are not anti-freezing agents. - Limit the use of supplementary cementing materials such as fly ash and slag, when early strength development is required.